LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 These scripts allow pre-compilation of the Logtalk compiler/runtime and optionally of a Logtalk application.
 This is a common requirement for embedding, specially when deploying applications in read-only file systems.
-These sample scripts should be regarded as starting points as actual use requires customization (e.g. the starting goal, inclusion of a top-level interpreter, etc).
+These sample scripts should be regarded as starting points as actual use often requires customization (e.g. the starting goal, inclusion of a top-level interpreter, etc).

 An alternative, available in some backend Prolog compilers such as SICStus Prolog, SWI-Prolog, and YAP, is to create a *saved state*